-The bison herd at Midewin National Tallgrass Prairie in Wilmington has gotten a little bit bigger and cuter with the birth of the first bison calves of the season.
+The bison herd at Midewin National Tallgrass Prairie in Wilmington has gotten a little bit bigger and cuter with the birth of three calves.

 RELATED: FIVE FUN FACTS ABOUT BISON THAT MAY SURPRISE YOU

-While the Iron Bridge Trailhead is closest to the herd's grazing area, visitors also can access Midewin via the Forest Preserve District's Wauponsee Glacial Trail.
-The Midewin-Wauponsee Trailhead, which opened in 2015 and was created through a partnership between the Forest Preserve District of Will County and the U.S. Forest Service, is located at the intersection of Hoff Road and the Forest Preserve District's Wauponsee Glacial Trail.
+While Midewin's Iron Bridge Trailhead is closest to the herd's grazing area, visitors also can access Midewin via the Forest Preserve District's Wauponsee Glacial Trail.
+The Midewin-Wauponsee Trailhead, which opened in 2015, was created through a partnership between the Forest Preserve District of Will County and the U.S. Forest Service.
+It is located at the intersection of Hoff Road and the Forest Preserve District's Wauponsee Glacial Trail.